russelljjarvis/teiili/README.md

     conda install brian2
     ```

-* Add the NCSBrian2Lib to the PYTHONPATH
+* Add the teili to the PYTHONPATH
     You can add the following line to your `~/.bashrc`<sup>1</sup>:
     ```
-    export PYTHONPATH=$PYTHONPATH:"/path/to/parent_folder/of/NCSBrian2Lib"
+    export PYTHONPATH=$PYTHONPATH:"/path/to/parent_folder/of/teili"
     ```

 <sup>1</sup> or type it on the terminal window that you are using.